Table of Contents

 The cleanest way to move tests out of CI is not to do it all at once.

-Start with the tests that are already causing the most friction: the long-running ones that slow down pipelines, or the ones that behave differently across environments.
+Start with the tests already causing the most friction: the long-running ones that slow down pipelines, or the ones that behave differently across environments.
 Move those to Testkube first, keep the CI trigger in place, and let the pipeline consume the result as it always has.

 Once that is working, scheduled runs and event-triggered execution follow naturally.
 The test suite does not change.
 The framework does not change.
 What changes is where execution lives and how results are collected.